n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

 ### 2. Reordering sequences of marks ###

-In this stage, sequences of consecutive marks may need to be reordered.
+In this stage, certain sequences of consecutive marks may need to be reordered.

 As is the case in OpenType-font text runs, two conditions should be checked